HAL-42/FMA-WSSS/README.md

 ## Requirements

-We use [conda-pack](https://conda.github.io/conda-pack/) to share our environment, which can be downloaded at TODO.
+We use [conda-pack](https://conda.github.io/conda-pack/) to share our environment `tw-mm.tar.gz`, which can be downloaded at [HERE](https://pan.baidu.com/s/1jLHxyW5Hwv9YBmusazGGxg?pwd=2333).
 After downloading the packed environment, run:

 ```bash
 # Unpack environment into conda env directory.
 tar -xzf tw-mm.tar.gz -C YOUR_CONDA_ENV_DIR

 # Activate the environment.
 conda activate tw-mm

 # Install the project-specific segment-anything and mmsegmentation.
 cd PROJECT_ROOT/others
 pip install -e ./segment-anything
 pip install -e ./mmsegmentation
 ```

-If `conda-pack` is not available, we also provide the environment spec file at TODO.
+If `conda-pack` is not available, we also provide the environment spec file `tw-mm.yaml` at [HERE](https://pan.baidu.com/s/1jLHxyW5Hwv9YBmusazGGxg?pwd=2333).
 The package `alchemy_cat` can be download here [HERE](https://github.com/HAL-42/AlchemyCat).

 ## Preparing Project

-### code
+### Code

-Run `git clone TODO --recurse-submodules` to clone this repo and all its submodules.
+Run `git clone https://github.com/HAL-42/FMA-WSSS.git --recurse-submodules` to clone this repo and all its submodules.

-### datasets
+### Datasets

-Download and unzip `datasets.tar.gz` from TODO, place it in the root directory, and name it `datasets`.
+Download and unzip `datasets.tar` from [HERE](https://pan.baidu.com/s/1jLHxyW5Hwv9YBmusazGGxg?pwd=2333), place it in the root directory, and name it `datasets`.

 The directory structure of `datasets` should be: